armory/docs/content/en/docs/installation/operator.md

 ## Requirements for using the Armory Operator

-Before you start, ensure you meet the following requirements:
+Before you use start, ensure you meet the following requirements:

 - Your Kubernetes cluster runs version 1.13 or later.
 - You have admission controllers enabled in Kubernetes (`-enable-admission-plugins`).